eclipse-ditto/ditto-examples/mqtt-quick-introduction/README.md

 ## Connections

 To be able to update things in Ditto and receive notifications from it we need to configure connections.
-Here we will need to connections:
+Here we will need two connections:
 - source connection for updating thing's state
 - target connection for sending notifications about thing's state modifications